Jesse Livermore

 His progress from office boy to Wall Street legend - his trading lessons - his triumphs and disasters - is probably the most fascinating of any of Wall Street's stories.

-Even today, many stock and commodity traders owe Jesse Livermore a deep debt of gratitude for sharing his trading experiences in Reminiscences of a Stock Operator.
+Even today, many stock and commodity traders owe Jesse Livermore a deep debt of gratitude for sharing his experiences.

-The techniques Jesse Livermore made public between the 1920s and 1940s have survived him.
-This follows from the durability of his basic trading rules - rules that made him millions of dollars, provided he remained faithful to them.
+The techniques he made public have endured through many decades; his trading rules earned him millions of dollars, provided he stayed faithful to them.

 Livermore also lost his entire fortune on more than one occasion, when he ignored his trading rules.

-The purpose of this site is to discuss and analyze Livermore's experiences and methods in order to provide useful information for today's novice traders.
+The purpose of this site is to discuss and analyze Livermore’s experiences and strategies in order to provide useful information for today’s novice traders.

 "The game of speculation is the most uniformly fascinating game in the world.
 But it is not a game for the stupid, the mentally lazy, the man of inferior emotional balance, or for the get-rich-quick adventurer.
 They will die poor."